Ikenie no Yoru: Plot

+Development

+Marvelous Entertainment announced the game in late 2010, slated for a release on March 24, 2011.
+It was also announced that a limited-time purchase would be included, namely an amulet that was based off of the game.

+While Square Enix was not officially affiliated with development of the game, some members from the company such as Takashi Tokita and Tomoya Asano were brought in to help with development.

 Reception

 Nintendo Gamer magazine, in a review of an imported version of the game, felt that the game offered some truly terrifying moments but little else.
 They felt that the amount of repetition involved in all five characters exploring the game combined with the lack of gameplay mechanics besides running past and from ghosts left the game boring between the moments of terror.
-They concluded that the game was a "noble" and "scary failure".
+They concluded that the game was a "noble" and "scary failure" but they favorably compared it to Ju-On: The Grudge and Calling.
+The final rating was 6.8/10.

+Conversely, Andrew Brown of Nintendo World Report applauded the game's use of the Wii Remote and Wii Balance Board, and believed the new control scheme made the game scarier.
+Although he noted the graphics and clichés as minor criticisms, Brown recommended Ikenie no Yoru to fans of the genre and called it the "Best Obscure Game of 2011."

+Sales

+According to Famitsu Magazine, the game sold 5,359 units as of 2012.